 - Wind power facilities in the Philippines, with 14.4 MW of equity capacity

 - Geothermal power plants in Indonesia, with 157.5 MW of equity capacity

-- In 2019, BCPG completed the construction of the Lom Ligor Wind Power Project in Nakhon Si Thammarat with 8.97 MW in commercial operation since April 2019
+- The Lom Ligor Wind Power Project in Nakhon Si Thammarat with 8.97 MW in commercial operation

 In late 2017 Bangchak produced merger acquisition between BBP Holding Co., Ltd. (a subsidiary) and KSL Green Innovation Pcl (a subsidiary of Khon Kaen Sugar Industry Pcl), resulting in BBGI Co., Ltd., which in turn registered transformation into BBGI Pcl in April 2018, in which Bangchak held 60% shares.
 BBGI engages in the production and sale of biofuels as Thailand’s largest player.
 Its subsidiaries and associates command a total capacity of 2 million liters/day (1 million liters/day each for ethanol and biodiesel).
 Three BBGI subsidiaries and one associated company consist of: